-Topic Practice Pra Independence 10 out of 11 nominees are independent.Board committees are composed exclusively of independent directors.
+Topic Practice Independence 9 out of 10 nominees are independent.
+Board committees are composed exclusively of independent directors.
 Non-Executive Board Chair The Board has appointed an independent Board Chair who has the authority to ensure objective evaluation of management decisions.
 Executive Sessions Independent directors meet regularly without management.
 Annual Election All directors are elected annually to one-year terms.
 Majority Voting In uncontested elections, directors are elected by a majority of votes cast.
-Director Evaluations The Board and each committee conduct annual self-evaluations and hold individual discussions with the Non-Executive Board Chair to discuss each director's self-assessment of his or her contribution prior to nomination for election at the Annual Meeting.
+Director Evaluations The Board and each committee conduct annual self-evaluations and hold individual discussions with the Independent Board Chair to discuss each director's self-assessment of his or her contribution prior to nomination for election at the Annual Meeting.
 Stock Ownership Each director is expected to hold shares of Alaska Air Group stock equivalent to six times his or her annual cash retainer.
-Other Directorships Directors are encouraged to serve on no more than four other public company boards.
+Other Directorships Directors must limit the number of other public company boards on which they serve to three or, if they serve as the board chair or lead independent director of a public company, to no more than two.
 Shareholder Communications The Board has adopted a protocol to allow those shareholders with long-term significant holdings of our stock to meet directly with directors on appropriate matters.
 Poison Pill The Company does not have a shareholders rights plan.
 Proxy Access Shareholders may include director nominees in the Company's proxy statement, subject to certain requirements.
 Right to Call Special Meeting Shareholders holding 10 percent or more of the outstanding stock have the unfettered right to call a special meeting.
 Confidential Voting Records that identify the vote of a particular shareholder are kept confidential from the Company except in a proxy contest or as required by law.
 Single Voting Class Common stock is the only class of voting shares outstanding.
 Director Tenure Directors are subject to term and/or age limits as described in our Corporate Governance Guidelines.

-Topic Practice Cybersecurity Practices he Board, through an independent Board committee, oversees the management of cybersecurity, icluding oversight of appropriate risk mitigation strategies, systems, processes and controls.
+Topic Practice Cybersecurity Practices The Board, through an independent Board committee, oversees the management of cybersecurity, including oversight of appropriate risk mitigation strategies, disclosures, systems, processes and controls.
 Environmental Social Governance The Board, through an independent Board committee, oversees and monitors progress on the Company's voluntary ESG goals and disclosures, annual reporting, and environmental and climate impacts.
 4